mvle/eurosys2021_PEF_OpenPOWER/README.md

 Git clone this repo onto the host machine.

 ### Boot time measurement:
-Execute the provided boot-time.sh script, passing in the target VM name and IP.
+On the host, execute the provided boot-time.sh script, passing in the target VM name and IP.

 ### CPU performance experiments:
 NOTE: SPEC CPU2017 is not open source.
 A licensed version is provided for committee evaluators on the designated machines.